elliejeanclark/startup/notes.md

 The size of the server will change how much traffic your address can run as well as they types of things it can do.
 I am using a t2.micro
 ## Getting a Domain
 ### Creating the domain
 Through AWS I purchased the domain ellie-jean.com It was $14.00.
 I also went and added records to my domain so that the domain name points and takes the user to my IP address.
-After this was successful, I can now reach my website by going to http://ellie-jean.com
+After this was successful, I can now reach my website by going to http://ellie-jean.com The top level domain is the thing following the final period.
+In my case it is "com"
 ### Making it Secure
 using the command `vi Caddyfile` and then pressing the "i" key to enter insert mode I edited the Caddyfile so that now the requests go through a web certificate making it so that the person using my webiste knows that it is me they are connecting to.
 Pressing the escape key followed `:wq` saved my changes.
 I then used the command `sudo service caddy restart` to restart caddy and make sure the changes took effect.
 Now my website uses https so the link is ***now*** https://ellie-jean.com
 ## The Console